Ada-Audio/audio_wavefiles/README.md

 Using the Library
 -----------------

-To use the library, you have to add a reference to the `Wavefiles` package to your source-code file:
+To use the Library, you have to add a reference to the `Wavefiles` package to your source-code file:

 ```ada